-These examples show how our societies have traditionally viewed men.
-But the more we normalize these behaviors, the more fuel we throw on the flames.
+These examples show how our society has traditionally viewed men.
+But the more we normalize these behaviors, the more fuel we throw on the fire.

-Well, that all depends on which group of men we’re talking about.
+Well, that depends on which group of men we’re talking about.

-A 2018 study from the National Bureau of Economic Research showed that the number of college-educated men working in high-wage, high-skilled jobs has been falling since the 1980s.
+According to a 2018 study from the National Bureau of Economic Research, the number of college-educated men working in high wage, highly skilled jobs has been falling since the 1980s.

-Statistics from The National Centre for Education Statistics also show that more females enroll in colleges than males.
+Statistics from the National Center for Education Statistics also show that more females than males enroll in colleges.

 So what the heck is going on with our guys?

 Some people point to a “crisis” in masculinity.
-Much like during the mythopoetic men’s movement, many men feel as though traditional masculine traits are under attack.
+Similarly to the members of the mythopoetic men’s movement, many men now feel like traditionally masculine traits are under attack.

 But lumping all men into one category doesn’t make much sense.
-Middle-aged white dudes most likely have very different problems to Black high schoolers.
+Middle-aged white dudes most likely have very different problems than Black high schoolers.

 Toxic masculinity and transphobia

-This follows a documented trend, with more than 130 transgender and gender-nonconforming individuals killed between 2013 and 2018.
+This follows a documented trend, with more than 130 transgender or gender nonconforming people killed between 2013 and 2018.